 Explore the ways we are focusing our efforts on research in infectious disease.

-The Ebola outbreak centered in the eastern region of the Democratic Republic of Congo has come to an end
+The Ebola outbreak in the Democratic Republic of the Congo (DRC) is declared over

 Lessons from dual pandemics